Open topic with navigation

 Avoid doing single-character GETS/ACCEPT sequences with the TTSTS subroutine (which slows down the system).
 A computer may be slowed noticeably by trying to accept characters at 9600 baud.
 Instead, use GETS with the WAIT and MASK qualifiers for timed I/O to a serial port.
 In this mode, several devices at 9600 baud can be handled simultaneously.
 For more information about serial ports on UNIX, see INITPORT.

-For Windows service runtimes and all .NET runtimes, GETS does not honor the WAIT qualifier and will wait forever for a terminating condition or full buffer.
+For Windows non-interactive runtimes and all .NET runtimes, GETS does not honor the WAIT qualifier and will wait forever for a terminating condition or full buffer.
 In addition, GETS from a channel opened to TT: does not honor activation characters.

 On OpenVMS, GETS is not allowed from TT: when the input is redirected.